Today’s mortgage rates hold steady for 15- and 30-year terms

 Thinking about taking out a mortgage loan?
 Here are the current mortgage rates and the top factors that influence them.

-The interest rate on a 30-year fixed-rate mortgage is 8.375% as of October 30, which is unchanged from Friday.
-Additionally, the interest rate on a 15-year fixed-rate mortgage is 7.625%, which is unchanged from Friday.
+The interest rate on a 30-year fixed-rate mortgage is 7.875% as of November 3, which is unchanged from yesterday.
+Additionally, the interest rate on a 15-year fixed-rate mortgage is 7.500%, which is also unchanged from yesterday.

 With mortgage rates changing daily, it’s a good idea to check today’s rate before applying for a loan.
 It’s also important to compare different lenders’ current interest rates, terms and fees to ensure you get the best deal.